NASA says new rocket won’t be ready for moon shot next year

-CAPE CANAVERAL, Fla. — NASA’s top official says the space agency’s new rocket won’t be ready for a moon shot next year.
+CAPE CANAVERAL, Fla. — NASA’s massive new rocket won’t be ready for a moon shot next year, the space agency’s top official told Congress on Wednesday.

-NASA’s SLS, or Space Launch System, rocket, could do everything in one fell swoop.
+NASA’s SLS, or Space Launch System , rocket, could do everything in one fell swoop.
+That’s why it’s “a critical piece of what NASA needs to build,” Bridenstine told the Senate Commerce, Science and Transportation Committee.

+At present, Orion does not have the capability to dock with anything in orbit.
+That outfitting would have to be completed between now and next year, Bridenstine noted.

+“This is 2019,” Sen. Roger Wicker, R-Mississippi, the committee chairman, reminded Bridenstine.
+Wicker added: “I’d sure like to keep us on schedule.”

+NASA is pushing for a sustainable moon program this time around, as opposed to the come-and-go Apollo lunar landings a half-century ago.
+The goal is to have an outpost with astronauts near the moon to serve as a stepping-off point for lunar landings.

+This first mission coming up — essentially a three-week test flight — would carry no crew and would not land.
+Rather, the Orion would come close to the lunar surface before taking a big lap around the moon.

-Bridenstine says NASA will decide in the next couple weeks whether to stick with its rocket and delay — or go commercial for this one test flight.
+Bridenstine said NASA will decide in the next couple weeks whether to stick with its rocket and delay — or go commercial for this one test flight.
+If private rockets are used — and Bridenstine did not list preferences or mention any by name — the SLS would make its launch debut for NASA’s second exploration mission by 2023.
+That mission which would carry astronauts around the moon.

 Want more stories about space?